iost-official/iost-docs/docs/6-reference/SystemContract.md

 #### unregister
-To cancel the registration, you need to call ApplyUnregister first.
-After the audit is passed, you can call this interface.
+Cancel the registration.
+If you are an approved producer node, you need to call ApplyUnregister first, after the audit is passed, you can call this interface.

 | Parameter List | Parameter Type |
 | :----: | :------ |